informalsystems/vdd/blockchain/blockchain.md

 #### **[TMBC-LOCAL-CHAIN]**:

-Each correct full node *p* maintains its local copy of the Tendermint blockchain, denoted by *chain_p*.
+Each correct full node *p* maintains its local copy of a prefix the Tendermint blockchain, denoted by *chain_p*.